 The PARDI begins with an explanation of the nature and purpose of the interview.
-This should be conveyed in an age-appropriate manner in the interviewer's own words, but should include:
+This should be conveyed in an age-appropriate manner in the interviewer's own words but should include:

-- Informing the respondent that the interview is about the individual's eating behaviour and attitudes to food and eating, as well as questions about general health and functional impairment - Informing the respondent that the interview will focus primarily on the last four weeks to three months so that the rater can get a picture of the current problem - Clarifying that there are no right or wrong answers - Stating that this is a standard interview with all respondents being asked the same questions; some may therefore not seem relevant to the individual - Explaining the reason why the interview is being conducted and how the responses will be used (e.g., clinical assessment, to make a diagnosis, research, etc.) - Informing the respondent of the approximate length of the interview (typically 45-60 minutes).
+- Informing the respondent that the interview is about the individual's eating behaviour and attitudes to food and eating as well as questions about general health and functional impairment - Informing the respondent that the interview will focus primarily on the last four weeks to three months so that the rater can get a picture of the current problem - Clarifying that there are no right or wrong answers - Stating that this is a standard interview with all respondents being asked the same questions; some may therefore not seem relevant to the individual - Explaining the reason why the interview is being conducted and how the responses will be used (e.g., clinical assessment, to make a diagnosis, research, etc.) - Informing the respondent of the approximate length of the interview (typically 45-60 minutes).
 It may be shorter for respondents not affected by feeding or eating problems.
-The PARDI should not last longer than 90 minutes - Making clear that the respondent can ask for further explanation if anything is unclear

-The interview proceeds with a screen to consider the possible presence of current anorexia nervosa, bulimia nervosa, binge eating disorder or related disorders (e.g. atypical anorexia nervosa).
-Additional introductory items cover growth and development, current pattern of feeding or eating, and medical history to provide important context for potential diagnoses of pica, ARFID, and rumination disorder, including the ascertainment of potential exclusion criteria.
+The PARDI should not last longer than 90 minutes. - Making clear that the respondent can ask for further explanation if anything is unclear and medical history, to provide important context for potential diagnoses of pica, ARFID, and rumination disorder, including the ascertainment of potential exclusion criteria.
 The PARDI then assesses the specific diagnostic criteria for pica, ARFID, and rumination disorder, as well as associated functional impairment.
 The ARFID section of the PARDI includes questions relating to three factors underlying the rationale for the limited diet seen in individuals with ARFID: Sensory Sensitivity, Lack of Interest in Food or Eating, and Concern about Aversive Consequences.
 These are not mutually exclusive, given that individuals with ARFID may have more than one rationale for their limited diets, and can therefore have high scores on one, two, or all three ARFID profiles.